apache/beam-site/src/documentation/pipelines/test-your-pipeline.md

 1. Create a `DoFnTester`.
 You'll need to pass an instance of the `DoFn` you want to test to the static factory method for `DoFnTester`.
 2. Create one or more main test inputs of the appropriate type for your `DoFn`.
 If your `DoFn` takes side inputs and/or produces side outputs, you should also create the side inputs and the side output tags.
-3. Call `DoFnTester.processBatch` to process the main inputs.
+3. Call `DoFnTester.processBundle` to process the main inputs.
 4. Use JUnit's `Assert.assertThat` method to ensure the test outputs returned from `processBatch` match your expected values.

 ### Creating a DoFnTester